samorogu/notes/masteringReact/README.md

 create-react-app counter-app
 ```

-After all my attemps, I concluded I needed to permisions for updating node (at the time I'm writting this, I haven't requested them yet jeje).
+After all my attemps, I concluded I needed to asked for permisions for updating node (at the time I'm writting this, I haven't requested them yet jeje).

 ## Vidly proyect